Helping Work from Home Tenants

 While you can’t add rooms and amenities, you can at least improve tenant communications to help them.
 And good communications is simply about being helpful, caring, and courteous with tenants.
 Tenant management is a much under-rated benefit of your property management software so you can do this.

 Many locked down residents are experiencing spring fever.
 This inclues work from home landlords and mobile property management staff.
 And as Covid 19 variants spread, our battle with the Corona Virus is not yet over.

-Many of your tenants are loving work from home, however, now in spring 2021 after a tough winter, isolation, boredom, lack of exercise, and low social interaction are becoming work liabilities for the stay at home crowd.
+Many of your tenants are loving work from home, however, now in 2021 after a tough winter, isolation, boredom, lack of exercise, and low social interaction are becoming work liabilities for the stay at home crowd.
 It’s becoming too much for some to bear.